 Lawrence's role during the First World War made him a legend and cultural icon.
 But his success was also due to a willingness to adopt his Arab allies' customs, language and dress.

-While examining Lawrence’s iconic robes and dagger, take a look at some other uniforms, including one designed specifically for Princess (now Queen) Elizabeth.Find me in Army Gallery
+While examining Lawrence’s iconic robes and dagger, take a look at some of the other objects on display reflecting soldiers' overseas experiences.

 As you explore what life is like for soldiers when they return from war, be sure to take a look at the prosthetics on display.
 They show how medical and technological advances have improved rehabilitation.